 Notes about this immersion:

-This immersion is closed to students majoring in biology, biochemistry, bioinformatics, biomedical engineering, biomedical sciences, biotechnology and molecular bioscience, environmental science, and physician assistant.
+This immersion is closed to students majoring in biology, biochemistry, bioinformatics and computational biology, biomedical engineering, biomedical sciences, biotechnology and molecular bioscience, environmental science, and physician assistant.

 Students are required to complete at least one course at the 300-level or above as part of the immersion.

 Choose one of the following: